 - Please ensure you have medication to treat hook holds or scale damaged carp.

-- Large unhooking mat required at all times.
+- Large unhooking mat required at all times with high sides.
 All fish to be photographed over the unhooking mat and returned as soon as possible.

 - Never leave your rods unattended.
 Maximum of three rods fishing per angler.
 This includes your float rod.